SNSystems/hello-rld/README.md

     ./a.out
     ~~~

-    Replacing the traditional cheery greeting, this will dump the main() function’s argv and envp arrays.
+    Replacing the traditional cheery greeting, this will run the static constructors, dump the main() function’s argv and envp arrays, then run the static destructors.
 You should see output something like:

     ~~~~
     prepo@b3f154afb2fb:/hello-rld$ ./a.out  hello world